Metabolism

 Diabetes, Type 1

 Individuals with type 1 diabetes cannot regulate their blood sugar levels because their pancreas does not produce enough insulin.
-There is no cure for this disease, which is diagnosed in about 40,000 people annually in the United States.
-It can be managed, but there are still risks for serious complications, including blindness, heart attack, kidney failure and stroke.
-At the Salk Institute, we are focusing on the islet cells in the pancreas, which are responsible for producing insulin.
+There is no cure for this autoimmune disease, which is diagnosed in about 40,000 people annually in the United States.
+It can be managed, but there are still risks for serious complications, including blindness, heart attacks, kidney failure, and strokes.
+At the Salk Institute, we are focusing on the islet cells in the pancreas, which are responsible for producing insulin but are under attack by a person’s own immune system.
 We are looking for ways to protect them from damage or to coax them back to health.
-Our regenerative medicine research on stem cells is currently paving the way to grow new pancreatic tissues in the lab, healthy tissues that can benefit those people with type 1 diabetes.
-We’re doing the science today so that one day people won’t have to live with this disease.
+Our regenerative medicine research on stem cells is currently paving the way to grow new pancreatic tissues in the lab, healthy tissues that can benefit people with type 1 diabetes.
+We are doing the science today so that one day people won’t have to live with this disease.

 Ronald Evans, PhD